giantswarm/gitops-template/README.md

   and additionally if all the statements present in `tests/ats/assertions` are also available in objects in the cluster.

+You can check a demo PR where this is used in [PR 44](https://github.com/giantswarm/gitops-template/pull/44).

 ### `test-on-kind` validation step - additional information

 This validation step offers some broader possibilities for validation, but also requires extra configuration.